aurora9721/archive_project/archive.md

 Originally, it was a tool that should produce a transcoding
 What digital transcoding do you want to make?
 In 2 weeks have a rough version/prototype of the game/tool
+Resolution: Use Twine to take the decision based game to the digital realm.
+Make the game interactive and make an animated visual for the background.
 *************
 [Back to Table of Contents](#table-of-contents)
 *************